 Track the activities that cause you mental stress.
 What are some ways you can manage that stress?
 Could you take yourself out of the situation?
 Could you work less and find time to develop a hobby?
 Maybe you find peace by getting outside, going for a run, meditating, or listening to your favorite music.
 Finding paths to stress management and relaxation are really important to achieving a lower HRV.

 #9: Make Meditation Part of Your Routine

-Practicing meditation and mindfulness is helpful for reducing stress, anxiety, chronic pain, high blood pressure, and even chances of heart disease.
+Practicing meditation and mindfulness is helpful for reducing stress, anxiety, chronic pain, high blood pressure, and even the chances of heart disease.
 It can also greatly improve your HRV.
 How does it do all this?
 By increasing parasympathetic activity in the nervous system, and getting your body into a naturally relaxed state.